 - Cold start count and duration

-- Error by functions
+- Error by functions and types

 Thundra doesn’t overhead your functions as it leverages CloudWatch logs asynchronously to observe your serverless application.

 - Dynamic instrumentation so you need to add the environment variable instead of code change and redeployment.

 - Advanced debugging